Taxes and Social Security Numbers

 All applicants will also need to fill out the application (Form SS-5: http://www.socialsecurity.gov/forms/ss-5.pdf).
 We recommend typing the application before printing it out and signing it.

 Once you have applied, it typically takes the Social Security Administration 7‐10 business days to verify your information.
 They will then mail the Social Security card to you.
 Students will be given a receipt of application that may be used to begin work while the application is pending.
-Upon receipt, the original SSN card must be presented to the employer.
+Upon receipt, the original social security card must be presented to the employer.

 Washington D.C.
 Social Security Office Location